webmetic/Stock-Trading-Simulator-in-Python-by-metic/README.md

 Download stock data on the excel file using this: https://stackoverflow.com/questions/32545316/how-to-write-data-to-excel-using-python-for-stock-data-being-pulled-from-yahoo (I DID NOT CODE THE ABOVE AND PLEASE CREDIT THEM IF POSSIBLE)

+Download the above folder and run the python file (named 'Stock Trading Simulator.py') Make sure all the files (inside the folder are always) inside the same folder(same file path).